-Find which products and brands are the most reliable.
+Find which appliances and brands are the most reliable.

 Our members have once again told us if their appliances and devices – from expensive cooktops to cheap-as-chips heaters – are reliable and whether they are satisfying to own.

-Where we haven’t re-surveyed a particular product, we’ve included the reliability data from our 2016 and 2017 surveys.
+Where we haven’t re-surveyed a particular product, we’ve included the reliability data from surveys conducted between 2016 and 2018.

 We don’t ask about every type of product every year, but some, such as vacuum cleaners and washing machines, feature regularly.
 We assessed if product reliability was improving, and if the same brands consistently popped up at the top, or propped up the bottom, of our tables.